mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 If you want to change the fuzzing options or test a different version of the PDF reader, it's as simple as editing a single file.

 I'm going to share how I created the fuzz testing workflow step by step.
-I'm using a particular PDF reader in my example, but you can use the same methodology to find bugs in other projects.
+You can use the same methodology to find bugs in other projects.

 If you're impatient, you can skip to the end to see my [final result](https://gitlab.com/mtlynch/fuzz-xpdf).